-Financial incentives refer to incentives which are in direct monetary form or measurable in monetary term and serve to motivate people for better performance.
-These incentives may be provided on individual or group basis.
+Financial incentives refer to which incentives are in direct monetary form or measurable in monetary term and serve to motivate better performance. people for These incentives may be provided on individual or group basis.
 The financial incentives generally used in organisations are listed below: